Muzaffarids (Iran): Muzaffarid decline

 When Zain Al-Abidin succeeded his father, he quickly ignored the declaration of loyalty.
 Timur therefore marched into the Muzaffarid lands.
-He came to Isfahan, where the governor gave him control of the city, but a rebellion in the city killed any goodwill Timur had, resulting in a slaughter of the populace.
+He came to Isfahan, where the governor gave him control of the city, but a rebellion in the city killed any goodwill Timur had, resulting in a slaughter of the populace, in the Sacking of Isfahan (1387).
 Zain Al-Abidin fled from Shiraz in an attempt to make it to the Jalayirids in Baghdad, who were enemies of Timur.
 However, he encountered Shah Yahya's brother Shah Mansur, who imprisoned him.
 Shiraz soon fell to Timur.
 Shah Mansur and 'Imad ad-Din Ahmad, along with other Muzaffarid princes, went to Shiraz to declare their loyalty, whereupon Timur restored them to their positions.
 The conqueror soon after returned to Transoxiana; Shiraz was given to Shah Yahya.

 Unfortunately, the Mozaffarids soon began to resume their local feuding.
 Shah Mansur began by expelling Shah Yahya from Shiraz, whereupon Shah Yahya again fled to Yazd.
 Shah Mansur then conquered Abarquh, but failed to take Isfahan.
 Meanwhile, Zain al-Abidin escaped from prison and reached Isfahan.
 An alliance was then formed between Zain al-Abidin, Shah Yahya and 'Imad ad-Din Ahmad against Shah Mansur.
 The alliance proved to be unstable, however, and when they met Shah Mansur's army at Furg, Shah Yahya failed to show and 'Imad ad-Din Ahmad quickly retreated.
 The latter met Shah Mansur again, this time at Fasa, but lost and was captured in Ray.
 He was blinded and imprisoned.
 Shah Mansur then approached Kirman, where Sultan Ahmad and Shah Yahya had gone after the events at Furg.
 He offered a common alliance against Timur, but was rebuffed and thereafter returned to Shiraz.

 Timur, who while campaigning elsewhere took note of these events, decided in 1392 that a campaign against Shah Mansur was in order.
 Shah Mansur gained the Sarbadar Muluk as his ally; Muluk was sent to defend Kashan and the Mozaffarid northern front.
 By March 1393 Timur had advanced down to Shushtar and Dizful, installing a Sarbadar as governor there.
 He also freed 'Imad-Din Ahmad from imprisonment.
 Shah Mansur fled Shiraz, but then turned around and met Timur's forces.
 With an army weakened by desertions, he fought bravely but was forced to retreat.
-Attempting to reach Shiraz, he was captured by forces of prince Shah Rukh and was decapitated.
+Attempting to reach Shiraz, he was captured by the forces of prince Shah Rukh and was decapitated.
 The other Muzaffarid princes then again swore allegiance to Timur.
-They were received honorably by the conqueror, but on May 22 in Qumisha they were executed.
+They were received honorably by the conqueror, but on 22 May in Qumisha they were executed.
+Their bodies were buried in a graveyard.
 Only Zain al-Abidin and Sultan Shibli (another son of Shah Shoja) survived the purge; they were sent to Samarkand.